 - When the male elephants produce musth they get very aggressive and mostly they fight with the female elephants.
 This time they are the most aggressive.

 - Elephants feast upon diverse habitats including grass, leaves, woody parts of trees and shrubs, flowers and fruits when available.

-- They tend to eat more than 100 species of plant.
+- They tend to eat more than 100 species of plants.

-- A male elephant weigh 6000kg and standing 3.2m tall at the shoulder.
+- A male elephant weight 6000kg and standing 3.2m tall at the shoulder.

 - Interestingly neither black rhinos are black nor the white rhinos white.
 They both are grey in color.

 - Rhinos usually eat leaves and mainly they are grazers.

 - Black and white rhinos have different lips construction.